semaj-12/7M_Quote/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 # 7M_Quote

-7M Quote is a SaaS platform that helps skilled trade subcontractors generate quotes from blueprints/drawings in minutes instead of days.
+7M Quote is a platform that helps skilled trade subcontractors generate quotes from blueprints/drawings in minutes instead of days.
 Users upload PDFs or CAD files → AI extracts dimensions, identifies materials, predicts labor costs, and applies real-time pricing.

 ## Docs